Olaw2jr/fortressos/README.md

 - 🌟 **Star the project** on GitHub!
 - 🐛 **Report bugs** or suggest features by creating an issue.
-- 📝 **Improve documentation** (Readme, user guides, developer docs).
+- 📝 **Improve documentation** (README, user guides, developer docs).
-- 💻 **Contribute code:** Fix bugs, implement new features, or refactor existing code.
+- 💻 **Contribute code:**
+  - Help with Next.js App Router implementation
+  - Create or improve Shadcn UI components
+  - Optimize Tailwind CSS usage
+  - Enhance Prisma schema and database operations
+  - Implement robust data validation with Zod
+  - Improve testing coverage
-- 🎨 **UI/UX improvements:** Help make FortressOS even more user-friendly.
+- 🎨 **UI/UX improvements:** Help make FortressOS even more user-friendly with modern component patterns.
+- 🧪 **Testing:** Write unit, integration, or end-to-end tests.
 - 🌐 **Translations:** Help make FortressOS accessible in more languages.

+We follow modern development best practices:

+- **TypeScript** for type safety
+- **Component-driven architecture** with Shadcn UI
+- **Responsive design** with Tailwind CSS
+- **Type-safe database access** with Prisma ORM
+- **Schema validation** with Zod
+- **Git workflow** with feature branches and pull requests
+- **Automated testing** with Jest and React Testing Library

-Please read our [**CONTRIBUTING.md**](CONTRIBUTING.md) (link to your contributing guidelines) for details on our code of conduct, development process, and how to submit pull requests.
+Please read our [**CONTRIBUTING.md**](CONTRIBUTING.md) for details on our code of conduct, development process, and how to submit pull requests.
+For technical details about the development environment setup and workflow, see [**DEVELOPMENT_GUIDE.md**](DEVELOPMENT_GUIDE.md).

-## 🗺️ Roadmap
+## 🗯️ Roadmap

 We have an exciting vision for FortressOS!
 Here's a glimpse of what we're planning (subject to change based on community feedback):

-- **v1.0:** Core Risk Management (Assets, Threats, Vulns, Qualitative/Quantitative Assessment, Basic Controls, Risk Register, Docker deployment).
+- **v1.0:** Core Risk Management
+  - Modern Next.js App Router architecture
+  - Responsive UI with Shadcn UI components and Tailwind CSS
+  - Type-safe database operations with Prisma ORM
+  - Schema validation with Zod
+  - Asset management module
+  - Threat and vulnerability tracking
+  - Qualitative and quantitative risk assessment
+  - Basic control management
+  - Risk register dashboard
+  - Docker deployment
+  - Comprehensive test suite

 - **Post-v1.0:**
   - Enhanced Compliance Management Modules (ISO 27001, PCI DSS, etc.).